JeffreyJ02/cinema_proj/backtofront/demo/README.txt

-In order to run this demo, first navigate to the correct directory that the files are located in the starting directory will look sort of like \Github\cinema_proj, to change to the correct directory, type "cd .\backtofront\" this will change to the parent folder that the demo files are located.
+In order to run this program, first navigate to the correct directory that the files are located in the starting directory will look sort of like \Github\cinema_proj, to change to the correct directory, type "cd .\backtofront\" this will change to the parent folder that the demo files are located.
 Then type "cd .\demo\" and this will take you to the correct folder where the files are located.